Nduga Regency

 Nduga Regency is one of the regencies (kabupaten) in the Indonesian province of Highland Papua.
-Nduga Regency was separated from Jayawijaya Regency on 4 January 2008 in accordance with Law No. 6/2008.
-It covers an area of 12,941 km2, and had a population of 79,053 at the 2010 Census and 106,533 at the 2020 Census.
-The administrative centre is at Kenyam.
+Nduga Regency was created on 4 January 2008 by separation from Jayawijaya Regency in accordance with Law No. 6/2008.
+It covers an area of 12,941 km2, and had a population of 79,053 at the 2010 Census and 106,533 at the 2020 Census; the official estimate as at mid 2022 was 109,630 - comprising 59,587 males and 50,043 females.
+The administrative centre is at the town of Kenyam.

+It has the lowest HDI out of all regencies and cities of Indonesia.
+Its HDI score is 0.351, whereas the highest HDI score out of all regencies and cities of Indonesia is Yogyakarta, with a score of 0.887.

-Administrative Districts
+Administrative districts

 In 2010 the Nduga Regency comprised eight districts (distrik), listed below with their areas and populations at the 2010 Census.

 Since 2010, the number of districts has been raised to thirty-two by the splitting of existing districts.
-The revised 32 districts are tabulated below with their areas and their populations at the 2020 Census.
-The table also includes the location of the district administrative centres, the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+The revised 32 districts are tabulated below with their areas and their populations at the 2020 Census, together with the official estimates as at mid 2022.
+The table also includes the locations of the district administrative centres, the number of administrative villages (kampung) in each district, and its post code.